Protection of Interests in Enforcement Proceedings

 Meet with the Bailiff Personally

-The creditor may visit the bailiff during office hours to discuss the case.
-Office hours and contact details can be confirmed directly with the bailiff service.
+The creditor may visit the bailiff during office hours to discuss the case status, provide new information about the debtor, and request specific enforcement actions.

 2

-A creditor can help by providing information about new income sources, debtors of the debtor, or even offering transport to move the debtor’s property when needed.
+The creditor can help by providing information about the debtor's income sources, assets, debtors of the debtor, or by assisting with the practical aspects of property removal where needed.

 3